 Figure 1.27: Using the Boolean mask to index an array

 Now you know the basics of Boolean arrays, which are useful in many situations.
-In particular, you can use the .loc method of DataFrames to index the rows of the DataFrames by a Boolean mask, and the columns by label.
+In particular, you can use the .loc method of DataFrames to index the rows of the DataFrames by a Boolean mask, and the columns by label, to get values of various columns meeting a condition in a potentially different column.
 Let's continue exploring the case study data with these skills.

 Exercise 4: Continuing Verification of Data Integrity